-While this proposal has been somewhat revised, it still raises many concerns for our community.
+This proposal is acknowledged as having been revised however significant concerns remain for our community on Aspen Ridge.
 It is expected that any substantial changes would have the most impact on immediate and close-by property owners.
-Their voice should be heard and listened to.
+The voice of Aspen Ridge should be heard and listened to.
 It happens often that, when the number of concerns narrows down and has less impact on the wider general public, we forget that the changes will have lasting consequences to nearby property use and enjoyment.

-Hopefully the planning staff under guidance of elected municipal council will find acceptable solutions to all affected parties.
+As a permanent resident of Aspen Ridge, I encourage the planning staff under guidance of elected municipal council will find acceptable solutions to all affected parties.

 The two meetings initiated by the developer and his team to gather the input from a very limited number of Nordic residents were welcomed.
 It has to be said that the discussions are still ongoing and important details of the proposed re-zoning have not been fully addressed.
-These two meetings can hardly be considered as a neighbouring input and consultation.
+These two meetings disregarded important input and consultation neighbouring property owners.